Country Profiles

 Budget cycles and core support

 Belgium’s ODA is decided upon by the parliament through a system of parliamentary budget cycles.
 As such, Belgium traditionally supports SRH/FP politically and mainly through its multilateral and bilateral cooperation.
-This support may however be impacted in the coming years as the current government is not living up to its promise to step up its efforts to get back on a growth trajectory towards the goal of 0.7% of its GNI.
-Belgium’s total support for ODA is currently standing at 0.45%, down from 0.46% in 2021 and 0.47% in 2020.
+This support may however be impacted in the coming years as the new coalition government agreement commits to reducing ODA by one fourth.
+This moves away Belgium even further from its promise to step up its efforts to get back on a growth trajectory towards the goal of 0.7% of its GNI, as Belgium’s total support for ODA stood at only 0.48% in 2024.

 Belgium tends to prefer providing core funding to multilateral SRH/FP and health organisations over earmarked funding, in order to respect the agencies’ decision-making.
 Belgium supports several multilateral organisations with specific attention for SRH/FP, such as UNFPA, the Global Fund to Fight AIDS, Tuberculosis and Malaria (GFTAM), UNAIDS, UNICEF, the WHO and the World Bank.
-The regional government of Flanders is also supporting the Human Reproduction Programme of the WHO, and other multilateral programmes in 2023.
+The regional government of Flanders also funding the Human Reproduction Programme of the WHO, and other multilateral programmes starting in 2023, and even though this support has been discontinued.

 Internationally vocal